Guide Shopify development

 To him, “McDonald’s” sounded ‘all-American, and appealing to the general public.”
 In the end, by hook or by crook, Ray managed to strike a deal with the brothers and became the owner of the McDonald’s brand.
 We all know the result.
 In 2020, the chain’s global brand value was estimated at almost $130 billion.

 This story shows how crucial a good brand name is for every business.
-For online merchants, choosing a great store name is as or even more critical for a number of reasons.
+For online merchants, choosing a great store name is as critical as or even more critical for some reasons.
 Here are some of the most obvious:

-- It’s the first point of connection between your business and consumers.
-If your store name stays in your customers’ memory and has positive connotations, you can expect these people to return and purchase more products from you in the future.
+• It’s the first point of connection between your business and consumers.
+If your store name stays in your customers’ memories and has positive connotations, you can expect these people to return and purchase more products from you in the future.

-- It helps you stand out from the pack.
-The global e-retail revenues are projected to reach 5.4 trillion US dollars in 2022.
+• It helps you stand out from the pack.
+The global e-retail revenues are projected to reach close to nine trillion ($9 trillion) dollars by 2030.
 This means that the rivalry among e-commerce businesses is only getting more intense.
 Moreover, platforms like Shopify allow everyone to set up a store in a matter of hours, expanding the army of online sellers to gigantic numbers.
 So, a unique store name is one of the most effective ways to earn the target audience’s attention.

 Many entrepreneurs are ready to pay thousands of dollars to marketing agencies for an ideal brand name.
 If you’re on a shoestring budget and can’t afford a luxury like that, you may want to coin your business name yourself.